 Mishimoto is a well known for their wide variety of aftermarket car parts, for everything from intercoolers and intakes, to exhaust systems and shift knobs.
 If you prefer a lighter shift knob, this one is great.
 Its carbon fiber finish goes great with the WRX's carbon fiber trim on the dash.

-The Mishimoto Weighted Shift knob is available in black and silver polished finishes.
+This shift knob from Mishimoto is available in black and silver polished finishes.
 It's made from steel for the added weight, 12.8 oz in total.
 If you're looking to upgrade your shift knob, this one will not only look great but make your shifts easier with its extended length and extra weight to help the shifter slide into gear.

 From one of the biggest names in the Subaru aftermarket, Perrin's stainless steel shift knob is an excellent and high-quality choice.
-Weighing in at 12.8 oz, this shift knob gives some extra weight over the stock shift knob, helping the shifter to fall into gear with ease.
+Weighing in at 363g (12.8 oz), this shift knob gives some extra weight over the stock shift knob, helping the shifter to fall into gear with ease.
 It has a 1-inch adjustable screw, so you can fine-tune the height to your own preference.
 It comes in either a ball or tapered design.

 If you just want something a little different, then this knob is just like the stock one that comes in the WRX, but with a red face instead of grey.
 Subaru's shift knob feels great in the hand, and the leather looks great too.
 The red on this shift knob matches all of the red stitching perfectly, adding just a little more "pop" to your interior.

-There's no single best choice, since it comes down to your own tastes, but these are all great options depending on your personal preference, whether you want a weighted shift knob or something lighter, or whether you want something that stands out or something more subtle, we think you'll find it in our list.
+There's no single best choice, since it comes down to your own tastes, but these are all great options depending on your personal preference.
+Whether you want a weighted shift knob or something lighter, or whether you want something that stands out or something more subtle, we think you'll find it in our list.